Soundwave (Transformers): Novels

 In the Transformers: Revenge of the Fallen coloring book, Soundwave is depicted hacking into a military satellite.

 Television

-In Cyber Missions #1, Soundwave successfully infiltrates the NEST command base (in his satellite mode, oddly), which is guarded by Bumblebee.
+In Cyber Missions #1, Soundwave successfully infiltrates the NEST command base (in his satellite mode), which is guarded by Bumblebee.
 Soundwave transforms and smashes the screen projecting Optimus Prime and engages the Autobot.
 Bumblebee fires a shot, but Soundwave sends it back to Bumblebee as a sonic boom.
-Bumblebee then fires several more rounds with Soundwave frantically trying to absorb all the bullets, but is finally blown backwards.
+Bumblebee then fires several more rounds with Soundwave frantically trying to absorb all the bullets, but finally being blown backwards.
 In Cyber Missions #2, Bumblebee trapped Soundwave in a vacuum-sealed electromagnetic bubble, rendering his abilities useless.

 Video games

-Like the movie, Soundwave coordinates the mission to the playable Decepticon.
-His voice is now a similar Vocoder fashion of his G1 counterpart.
+Like in the movie, Soundwave coordinates the mission to the playable Decepticon.
+His voice is now in a similar Vocoder fashion to his G1 counterpart.